insin/DOMBuilder/docs/core.rst

    ``null``, effectively making it a ``null`` mode.

-Each of these is an ``Object`` containing a function for each valid tag name declared in the HTML 4.01 `Strict DTD`_ and `Frameset DTD`_, referenced by the corresponding tag name in uppercase.
+Each of these is an ``Object`` containing a function for each valid tag name declared in the HTML 4.01 `Strict DTD`_, `Frameset DTD`_ and `HTML5 differences from HTML4 W3C Working Draft`_, referenced by the corresponding tag name in uppercase.
+An exhaustive list is available below in :ref:`element-function-names`.

 When called, these functions will create an element with the corresponding tag name, giving it any attributes which are specified as properties of an